Prizes and bursaries

 Rules

-- Please email us an essay of up to 3,000 words.
+- Please email us an essay of up to 3,000 words (references and bibliography are not included in the word count, but footnotes and appendices are).
 Criteria for judging will include your clarity of expression, understanding of the literature and evidence, cogency of argument and overall ability to convey enthusiasm and originality.

 - The prizewinning essay will be published on our website.